Turban Head eagle: Inception

 In 1791, Congress passed a resolution authorizing President George Washington to establish a mint.
 Feeling that the resolution was inadequate, President Washington asked legislators to pass a comprehensive law which would govern the new facility.
 The result was the Mint Act of 1792, which prescribed the specifications of the new US coins, the highest denomination being the eagle, or ten-dollar piece.

 The passage of the Mint Act was followed by the establishment in Philadelphia of the Mint, which by 1793 was striking cents and half cents.
-Coinage of precious metal pieces was delayed; Congress had required that the assayer and chief coiner each post a security bond of $10,000, a huge sum in those days.
-In 1794, Congress lowered the chief coiner's bond to $5,000 and the assayer's to $1,000, and President Washington's appointees to those positions were able to qualify and take office.
+Coinage of precious metal pieces was delayed; Congress had required that the assayer and chief coiner each post a security bond of $10,000, (Note: equivalent to $ in adjusted for inflation) a huge sum in those days.
+In 1794, Congress lowered the chief coiner's bond to $5,000 (Note: equivalent to $ in adjusted for inflation) and the assayer's to $1,000, (Note: equivalent to $ in adjusted for inflation) and President Washington's appointees to those positions were able to qualify and take office.
 Silver coinage began that year.

 The first deposit of gold to be struck into coins was made at the Mint in February 1795, by Moses Brown of Boston.
 Around May 1795, the first Mint director, David Rittenhouse, set engraver Robert Scot the task of preparing dies for an issue of gold coins.
 Rittenhouse resigned in June, before the work came to fruition, and was replaced by Henry deSaussure.
 The new director took office on July 9, 1795, and pressed to have the gold coin project completed with great speed.
 DeSaussure also publicized that the Mint would be striking gold pieces, the new nation's first; the first half eagles (five-dollar pieces) were struck 22 days later.
 Dies for the eagle coinage were prepared, most likely by Scot and by long-time Mint employee Adam Eckfeldt.